SpaCE-Lab-MSU/Avian-Interaction-Database/R/readme.md

 1) **Review**

-   Data submitted for review can be checked using scripts reviewing
+  - Data submitted for review can be checked using scripts reviewing
-   Outcome: CSV files in the "species" folder with mostly cleaned and corrected data but with potentially outdated taxonomic designations
+  - Outcome: CSV files in the "species" folder with mostly cleaned and corrected data
+  - but with potentially outdated taxonomic designations
+  - Scripts/Notebooks:
+    - L0/L0_functions.R = contains most cleaning/data processing code
+    - L0/L0_repo_status.qmd = count numbers of files in various states
+    - L0/L0_corrections_discovery.qmd = point out issues in files to be corrected
+    - L0/L0_ammendments.qmd = work in progress fix issues and

 2) **clean and combine**

-   Outcome: single file with all interactions that is even more cleaned and made consistent
+   - Outcome: single file with all interactions that is even more cleaned and made consistent
+   - Scripts/Notebooks:
+      - L0/L0_functions.R = contains most cleaning/data processing code
+      - L0_stitch.qmd : read each file,clean (as above) and stictch together

 3) **build checklist**
    download latest checklists if necessary and build comprehensive checklist with
+   - see working repository!
+     R/L1/AvianInteractionData_specieslists_Canada_CONUS_L1.R
+   -

 4) **build taxnomic reconciliation table** using checklists from step above and functions to examine / compare taxonomy in data as entered ('raw') and checklist to create an 'edited' version of the scientific name or common name to correct for typos or taxonomic changes to match the current checklist

-   Outcome:  L1_taxnomonic_edits.csv
+   - Outcome:  L1_taxnomonic_edits.csv
+   - Notebook: L1/L1

 5) **reconcile taxonomy**

-  apply a final cleaning, then use the taxnomic edits file to create a file that matches the final database with the taxonomic
+  - apply a final cleaning, then use the taxonomic edits file to merge with current create a file that

-### Order & description of scripts:

-### For BBS analysis in North America:
+  - apply various methods matches the final
+  - database with the taxonomic

+  - TBD

+## Additional scripts

+**R/config.R** sourced by all scripts to set file paths, should not need editing or sourcing

+**Previous BBS scripts (see working repository)**

-/R/bbs/bbs_specieslist_L0.R = reads in current BBS species list and adds any species that was split /R/bbs/bbs_specieslist_L1.R = cleans the BBS species list, e.g., combining subspecies into species
+- /R/bbs/bbs_specieslist_L0.R = reads in current BBS species list and adds any species that was split

-### For entire database:

-Functions

-- R/L0/L0_functions.R  functions called by quarto files in These are RMarkdown notebooks that can be run cell-by-cell to examine output, rendered to HTML with status output and saved to git with either knitr or Quarto

-1. R/L0/repo_status.qmd = Quarto Notebook file to list status of each folder: checked, in_review, and temporary files
-1. R/L0/L0_stitch.qmd = Quarto Notebook file to work through opening each stitches together all individual csvs in /L0/species and optionally /L0/species_in_review
-   This called the function "read_and_amend()" for each file to be combined, which does several cleaning steps (previously done in L1) to produce as clean a table for the L1 taxomomy
-2. R/L1/AvianInteractionData_specieslists_Canada_CONUS_L1.R creates checklists
-4. R/L1/AvianInteractionData_L1.qmd = Quarto notebook to merge checklists and
-   species in interation database file from L0_stitch process

-## Description of subdirectories

-- **L0**: L0 (raw) data files = CSV files containing entries in the database from 2012-present; data entry procedure follows [/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md](L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md)
-- **L1**: L1 data; cleaned & edited L0 data.
-- **L2**: Derived data from L1 data (e.g., pulling in & checking data from other sources including: Hurlbert Bird Diet Database for North America: https://www.nature.com/articles/s41597-021-01049-9 & https://github.com/hurlbertlab/dietdatabase)).
-- **R**: Code to create L0 and L1 data.

-### docs
-- documents supporting the data and analysis.
+- /R/bbs/bbs_specieslist_L1.R = cleans the BBS species list, e.g., combining subspecies into species

-## Funding
+## Acknowledgements

 Funding is provided by Michigan State University (to P.L.
 Zarnetske), and by a MSU Ecology Evolution, and Behavior SEED Grant (to P.L.
 Zarnetske).
 Original work on a subset of species was funded by the Yale Climate and Energy Institute (to P.L.
 Zarnetske), Erasmus Mundus Fellowship (to S. Zonneveld).

+Please see main readme for additional acknlowedgmens

-## Authors of the code in this repository
+## Authors (R code)

 * Phoebe L. Zarnetske, PI, [Spatial and Community Ecology Lab (SpaCE Lab)](https://www.communityecologylab.com)
 * Patrick Bills, staff data scientist [Institute for Cyber-enabled Research (ICER)](https://icer.msu.edu)